 top of page

 I have exhibited regularly at Cambridge Contemporary Art, as well as in London, including at Mall Galleries and Bankside gallery.
 My etchings have been shown at Woolwich Contemporary Print Fair and Royal Society of Painter-printmakers exhibitions (awarded the East London Printmakers prize for outstanding print).
-Last year I was awarded a residency at Cambridge Artworks for my MA degree show, and this year have taken up the Expanded Print residency at Graphic Studio Dublin, and been shortlisted for the Ingram Prize.
+In 2023 I was awarded a residency at Cambridge Artworks for my MA degree show, and last year I took up the Expanded Print residency at Graphic Studio Dublin, and was shortlisted for the Ingram Prize.
+This year I spent 3 weeks on residency at Cill Rialaig Arts Centre.

 For more details for recent and upcoming work and exhibitions - see my blog, my recent work page or my instagram